2021 Meron crowd crush: Aftermath

-The crush was the deadliest civilian disaster in the history of the State of Israel, surpassing the 2010 Mount Carmel forest fire which killed 44.
+The crush was the deadliest civilian disaster in Israel's history, surpassing the 2010 Mount Carmel forest fire, which killed 44.
 Netanyahu called it a "great tragedy" and said that everyone was praying for the victims.
 He also declared 2 May 2021 a national day of mourning.
 Several cultural activities were cancelled.
 President Reuven Rivlin offered his condolences to the victims.

-Condolences were issued also by officials from many authorities, including several Arab governments (including Palestinian President Mahmoud Abbas), the European Union, the United Kingdom and the United States.
+Condolences were also issued by officials from many authorities, including several Arab governments (including Palestinian President Mahmoud Abbas), the European Union, the United Kingdom and the United States.

 Israel's Administration of Border Crossings, Population and Immigration declared that a "fast route" to enter Israel had been defined to allow families of the injured and deceased to enter Israel.

 Residents of the non-Jewish settlements of Beit Jan, Jish, Peki'in, Tamra, and Yarka arranged programs supplying aid to the survivors.
 Numerous Israeli Arabs offered condolences as a symbolic gesture.

-On 3 May 2021, the Israeli Authority For Sacred Locations had been given a decree requiring a permit from the Israeli police commissioner to hold any celebration.
-Prior to the decree only a permit from the regional police chief was required.
+On 3 May 2021, the Israeli Authority for Sacred Locations had been given a decree requiring a permit from the Israeli police commissioner to hold any celebration.
+Prior to the decree, only a permit from the regional police chief was required.

-In September 2021, Toldos Aharon announced that their annual Simchat Beit HaShoeivah, which normally attracts thousands of visitors, would be closed to the public to avoid overcrowding.

-As a result of the stampede, the pilgrimage on Lag Ba'omer has undergone drastic changes beginning in 2022, including a limit on visitors at once, a maximum of 4 hours per person, and a requirement to buy tickets beforehand.
+In September 2021, Toldot Aharon announced that their annual Simchat Beit HaShoeivah, which normally attracts thousands of visitors, would be closed to the public to avoid overcrowding.
+As a result of the stampede, the pilgrimage on Lag BaOmer has undergone drastic changes beginning in 2022, including a limit on visitors at once, a maximum of four hours per person, and a requirement to purchase tickets beforehand.
 A heavy military and police presence was also required by law.